 - Slice the lemongrass crosswise thinly.

 It is more convenient to use a blender to process the lemongrass into fine pieces, especially when you are cooking a large quantity.

 3. How to prepare the lemongrass chicken marinade

 There is a long list of ingredients for the marinade.
 It looks complicated, but in fact, it is quite easy to prepare.
 All you need is to mix everything up and add the chicken to marinate.
 There are no special techniques involved.

 Lemongrass – the main ingredient

-Lemongrass is the crucial ingredient of the recipe.
+Lemongrass is the crucial ingredient of the lemongrass chicken recipe.
 It is widely available in South East Asia.
 If you are living in other countries, you can get it in most Asian grocery stores.
-Sometime they may not have the fresh lemongrass, and you have to settle with the frozen one.
+Sometimes they may not have the fresh lemongrass, and you have to settle with the frozen one.
 Some of the frozen lemongrasses have been washed with the leafy part removed.

 You need to chop the lemongrass finely (important!) so that the chicken meat can absorb the flavor.
 If you are making a large amount, use the blender to process the lemongrass into a powdery form to encourage the release of flavor.

 Other ingredients for the Vietnamese lemongrass chicken marinade